bernd-roth/WakeOnLan/README.md

 5. Within the main activity you can choose to delete all entries from the list and the database immediately
 6. Choose whether to import server/clients from CSV or Database
-7. Currently, waking up a group of servers/clients is only possible when server and clients have been imported to DB.
+7. Groups of server and/or clients can be woke up either from an imported Csv or from the database content